Set #3: Artworks that Illustrate End Time Prophecies

 Surprisingly, in spite of the late date of this fresco, it shows features that can be traced back to the pre-Christian myths of Homer, Hesiod and Virgil, and to Greek philosophers like Plato.
 The most obvious of these appear at the lower right, where a demonic figure holding an oar plays the part of Charon, the boatman who ferries the dead across the river Styx to the realm of Hades.
 Unlike the pre-Christian myths, however, this image shows the latter as a place of fire, rather than of darkness, and as a place which the dead must be forced to enter.

-It is no accident that the author has included three examples of paintings that show different artist's conceptions of the fulfillment of End Time Prophecies of Jesus about the Last Judgment.
-On the contrary, he has included multiple examples of paintings of this kind as a way of making the point that there was once a time when the Roman Catholic Church placed such importance on the showing of images of the Last Judgment that it promoted the inclusion of such images in paintings and frescos in churches throughout Christendom.
+It is no accident that this End Time prophecy website page includes three examples of artworks that illustrate different artists' conceptions of the fulfillment of End Time prophecies of Jesus about the Last Judgment.
+On the contrary, it includes multiple examples of artworks of this kind to make the point that there was once a time when the Roman Catholic Church placed such importance on promoting its teachings about the Last Judgment that it had paintings and frescos that illustrate it placed in churches throughout Christendom.
 As a result, the author could easily have included dozens of other examples of medieval and renaissance paintings and frescos that illustrate this Judgment.
 After the Protestant Reformation, however, it became unfashionable to place such emphasis on the physical aspects of salvation and damnation, and to instead emphasize the mental and emotional pain that accompanies a complete and permanent separation from God.
 It should, therefore, come as no surprise that artworks that illustrate the Last Judgment are still commonly found in older Catholic churches in Europe, but are not often seen today in Christian churches in the United States.